 One such vegetable is sprouting broccoli, a close, wispy relative of calabrese, the less hardy vegetable usually sold in supermarkets as “broccoli”.

-In this dish I have chargrilled the broccoli, which gives it pleasant, smokey edge.
-It works beautifully alongside lemon and basil in this simple recipe which I like to think conveys a gentle hint of the milder days of spring that are yet to come.
-I am, of course, assuming that one day, eventually, it will simply have to stop raining.
+I like to think this dish conveys a gentle hint of the milder days of spring that are yet to come.
+I am, of course, also assuming that one day, eventually, it will simply have to stop raining.

 chargrilled broccoli with spaghetti and lemon and basil pesto